ONE: Dale Earnhardt Jr.’s Runner-Up Result Has No Negative

 TWO: Kyle Busch Signing of Raikkonen a Shrewd Move

-The ink was barely dry on articles that 2007 Formula One champion Kimi Raikkonen was not going to be making his NASCAR debut with Gillett-family backing when another king of controversy, one Kyle Busch, announced that his Truck Series operation would field the Finnish driver in his stock car debut at Charlotte Motor Speedway in May.
+The ink was barely dry on articles that 2007 Formula 1 World Champion Kimi Raikkonen was not going to be making his NASCAR debut with Gillett-family backing when another king of controversy, one Kyle Busch, announced that his Truck Series operation would field the Finnish driver in his stock car debut at Charlotte Motor Speedway in May.
 Raikkonen is now slated to test at Gresham Motorsports Park this week.

 The decision by Raikkonen not to follow through with a Gillett deal is a no-brainer; the family’s list of financial transgressions within the sport could fill encylopedias, while trying to make a NASCAR debut with a less than premier organization is an open-wheel recipe for disaster.
 Just ask Jacques Villeneuve.